ontehfritz/FritzServer/README.md

 # FritzServer
-A C# web server for fun and glory
+A C# web server for fun